Is 674 a Good Credit Score?

 Can I Get a Credit Card with a 674 Credit Score?

 With a 674 credit score, you should be able to qualify for a standard, or unsecured, credit card.
-This type of credit card allows the cardholder to use their credit card when they want to, up to the credit limit.
+This type of credit card allows the cardholder to use it when they want to, up to the credit limit.
 There’s no end date for an unsecured credit card, and you can use it continuously.

-One thing to keep in mind about your credit card options with a “good” credit score: You most likely won’t qualify for the best credit card perks out there, such as balance transfer offers, 0% APR offers, or those credit cards with peak cash-back rewards.
+One thing to keep in mind about your credit card options with a “good” credit score: You most likely won’t qualify for the best credit card perks out there, such as balance transfer offers, 0% annual percentage rate offers, or peak cash-back rewards.
 You may also not get the best rates or terms.

 Can I Get an Auto Loan with a 674 Credit Score?

-Your interest rate on a car loan does depend on your credit score, along with some other factors, such as your debt-to-income ratio, how much of a down payment you put down, the length of your loan term, and whether you’re buying a new or used car.
-The latest average auto loan interest rates for a credit score of 674 is 6.40% for a new car and 8.75% for a used car, according to Experian.
+Your interest rate on a car loan also depends on some other factors, such as your debt-to-income ratio, how much of a down payment you put down, the length of your loan term, and whether you’re buying a new or used car.
+As of 2025, the average auto loan interest rate for a credit score of 674 is 6.70% for a new car and 9.06% for a used car, according to Experian.

-To determine the odds of your defaulting, they will consider your credit score and history, as well as your loan term, down payment, income and debt, and their own criteria as well.
+To determine the odds of your defaulting, they will consider your credit score and history, as well as your loan term, down payment, income, debt, and their own criteria.

 Can I Get a Mortgage with a 674 Credit Score?

 Borrowers whose credit scores fall below the “good” credit range are often still able to get a mortgage, so with a 674 credit score, you should be able to secure a mortgage loan.
-Case in point: Homebuyers need only a minimum 620 credit score to apply for a Fannie Mae or Freddie Mac fixed-rate mortgage loan and a minimum 580 credit score to apply for a government-backed Federal Housing Administration (FHA) loan.
+Case in point: Homebuyers no longer a minimum 620 credit score to apply for a Fannie Mae or Freddie Mac fixed-rate mortgage loan, and a minimum 500 credit score to apply for a government-backed Federal Housing Administration (FHA) loan.

 Generally, having a 674 credit score will put mortgage borrowers in a good position to get approved for a mortgage and have access to favorable loan rates.